gYunTian/tictactoe/README.md

 ## 2 Player Tic Tac Toe

-A cool tic tac toe mobile App that supports unlimited player sessions
+A cool tic tac toe mobile App that supports unlimited player sessions.

+Originally created for an interview for GovTechs' Supply Ally

 API keys are invalidated